 If You're Self-Employed

-You can skip itemizing to claim your car registration fees if you're self-employed, and you’re not limited to the portion that represents a percentage of your vehicle's value in this case, either.
-But you're probably limited to just a percentage of the fee all the same.
+You can skip itemizing to claim your car registration fees if you're self-employed.
+You're not limited to the portion that represents a percentage of your vehicle's value in this case, either.
+But you're most likely limited to a percentage of the fee all the same.